 Depending on the installation, radiation can also occur through scattering.

-In such cases it must be screened by the use of additional lead or iron shielding.
-Render or mark all control and exclusion areas as prohibited for unauthorized entry.
+- ► It must be screened by the use of additional lead or iron shielding. - ► Render or mark all control and exclusion areas as prohibited for unauthorized entry.

-3.4 Personnel Monitoring
+2.4 Personnel Monitoring